-- 9. In the light of the aforesaid recommendations having been made by the Committee constituted by this Court, we have heard learned counsel for parties at length, perused the interim as well as final Report, as also the records. - 10.Mr.
-Goolam Ε. Vahanvati, learned Attorney General appearing for the State of Andhra Pradesh as well as Mr. Gopal Subramaniam, learned Solicitor General appearing for Survey of India, strenuously contended before us that unless recommendations of the final Report of the Committee are not implemented in letter and spirit, respondent No.1-Company should not be allowed to carry on mining of Iron Ore as the mining operations are likely to seriously affect demarcation and determination of boundaries between two States, i.e. State of Andhra Pradesh and State of Karnataka.
-It was further contended by them that the said exercise is likely to be completed within a period of three months.
-In the meanwhile the interim order of status quo passed by this Court, in earlier round of litigation, which is in operation for the last about four months should be allowed to continue till the said exercise is completed. - 11.
-On the other hand, learned senior counsel appearing for Respondent No.1, Mr. K. Parasaran, Mr. P.P.
+11.0n the other hand, learned senior counsel appearing for Respondent No.1, Mr. K. Parasaran, Mr. P.P.
 Rao, Mr. Mukul Rohatgi, ably assisted by their juniors vehemently contended before us that the final Report filed by Survey of India would reveal that respondent No.1-Company cannot be blamed at all as it has neither encroached nor has done any mining operations out of the leased area.
 Therefore, they have contended that no prima facie case has been made out by the petitioners to stop the mining operations even now.
 It was also contended by them that the time has now come when equities are to be worked out and looking to the international contracts entered into by respondent No.1 with various international Companies, this Court should allow the mining operation, at least from those areas which can be said to be undisputed.

-12. It was also suggested during the course of the hearing by the learned counsel appearing for respondent No.1 that in any case, they would not carry out mining operations within 100 to 150 metres from the Karnataka border as has been shown in the base map filed by Survey of India on 4.5.2010 (Annexure 'A') which shall form part of this order.
-It was also submitted by them that to safeguard the interest of the petitioner-State, they would erect a barbed wire fencing throughout Karnataka border with regard to those leases which are abutting Karnataka border 150 metres away from the same and in any case, would not carry out any mining operations in those areas or other disputed areas till final demarcation of boundaries is completed.

-- 13. On the submissions as having been advanced by learned counsel for parties, we have given our serious thought and deliberations to the same.
-In our considered opinion, respondent No.1-Company can be allowed to start the mining operation only with regard to undisputed area which neither falls in the State of Karnataka nor would be abutting Karnataka boundary.
-It will also not be permitted to do any mining operation in those areas which according to the base Map dated 4.5.2010 Annexure 'A' fall within its leased area but may be falling in the leased area of other To clarify further, we direct that operations, if at all are to be carried out by respondent No.1, then it shall be done only and only in the undisputed If they try to encroach upon any other area, then it shall be open for the petitioners to forthwith stop the mining operations of respondent No.1.
-This permission is granted to Respondent No.1 to work out equities between the parties but on account of it Respondent No.1 shall not be able to claim any right as the same would be finally adjudicated upon at the time of hearing of the Special Leave Petitions. - 14.
-To oversee the directions to be followed by respondent No.1, the same Committee appointed by us would put a temporary fence at the Karnataka border as per base map

-(Annexure 'A') at the cost of respondent No.1 and be further at liberty to visit the spot at any time and to report the matter to us.
+12. It was also suggested during the course of the hearing by the learned counsel appearing for respondent No.1 that in they would not mining operations any case. carry out within 100 to 150 metres from the Karnataka border as has been shown in the base map filed by Survey of India on 4.5.2010 (Annexure 'A') which shall form part of this order.
+It was also submitted by them that to safeguard the interest of the petitioner-State, they would erect a throughout Karnataka with wire fencing border to those leases which abutting regard are Karnataka border 150 metres away from the same and in any case, would not carry out any mining operations in those areas other disputed areas till final demarcation of boundaries is completed.
+13.0n the submissions as having been advanced by learned counsel for parties, we have given our serious thought and deliberations to the same.
+In our considered opinion, respondent No.1-Company can be allowed to start the mining operation only with regard to undisputed area which neither falls in the State of Karnataka would nor be boundary. abutting Karnataka T.t. will also not be permitted to do any mining operation in those areas which according to the base Map dated 4.5.2010 Annexure 'A' fall within its leased area but may be falling in the leased area of other lessees.
+To clarify further, we direct that mining operations, if at all are to be carried out by respondent No.1, then it shall be done only and only in the undisputed areas.
+If they try to encroach upon any other area, then it shall be open for the petitioners to forthwith stop the mining operations of respondent No.1.
+This permission is granted to Respondent No.1 to work out on it equities between the parties but account of Respondent No.1 shall not be able to claim any right as the same would be finally adjudicated upon at the time of hearing of the Special Leave Petitions.
+14.To oversee the directions to be followed by respondent No.1, same Committee appointed by us would temporary fence at the Karnataka border as per base map (Annexure 'A') at the cost of respondent No.1 and be further at liberty to visit the spot at any time and to report the matter to us.
 In case of any violation thereof respondent No.1 would be exposing itself for committing contempt of this Court.
 Mining operations can be started by the respondent No.1 only after it would put a barbed wire fencing of 10' high throughout Karnataka border.